Why should my weight matter to me?

 While society would pressure us to look like supermodels, the reality is that we should move out of a DIET mentality and move into a HEALTH mentality.
 A number on a scale does not validate who you are as a human being.
 It is merely a reflection of your lifestyle.
 Good health is why your weight should matter to you.

-Consider common co-morbidities experienced by obese and morbidly obese individuals such as diabetes mellitus, obstructive sleep apnea, etc. There is a greater occurrence of these conditions at a BMI of 30 than there is at a BMI of 25, though not tremendously greater.
+Consider common co-morbidities experienced by individuals affected by obesity or severe obesisty such as diabetes mellitus, obstructive sleep apnea, etc. There is a greater occurrence of these conditions at a BMI of 30 than there is at a BMI of 25, though not tremendously greater.
 However, knowing that a BMI of 30 is indicative of a person’s weight being on the rise, it is important to know that the co-morbidities increase drastically as BMI increases past 30.